 The Right Fix: Rotor Seal Replacement and LDU Rebuild

-The root cause of coolant ingress problem issue problem issue in the Large Drive Unit is a failed rotor shaft seal.
+The root cause of coolant ingress in the Large Drive Unit is a failed rotor shaft seal.
 This is what ultimately causes Large Drive Unit failure when left unaddressed.
 A proper repair targets that seal directly, rebuilding the unit with upgraded components to prevent recurrence.
-For vehicles like the Model X Performance, where the LDU handles peak torque demands routinely, a thorough rebuild, not a patch, is the standard that protects long-term reliability.
+For vehicles like the Model X Performance, where the LDU handles peak torque demands routinely, a thorough rebuild—not a patch—is the standard that protects long-term reliability.

 A quality LDU rebuild typically includes seal replacement, stator inspection, bearing assessment, and full leak testing before reinstallation.
 The goal is returning the drive unit to factory-spec performance, not simply buying time.